NDepend.Console.exe command line options

-The path to the input .ndproj (or .xml) NDepend project file.
+The path to the input .ndproj NDepend project file.

 It must be specified as the first argument.
 If you need to specify a path that contains a space character use double quotes ".. ..".
-The specified path must be an absolute path, with drive letter C:\ or UNC \\Server\Share format.
+The specified path can be either an absolute path (with drive letter C:\ or UNC \\Server\Share format), a path relative to the current directory (obtained with System.Environment.CurrentDirectory), or a file name in the current directory.

 Following arguments are OPTIONAL and can be provided in any order.
-Any file or directory path specified in optionals arguments can be:
+Any file or directory path specified in optional arguments can be:

 - Absolute : with drive letter C:\ or UNC \\Server\Share format.